paulsump/terrain/README.md

 ### TODO

 Draw a grid.
+VertexMode.triangleStrip.
+Rectangular for simplicity.
+Small undulations, so no need for subdivide.

-Subdivide the heights too.
-See if using an average of local vertices is enough rather than a spline.
+### Ideas

-Use vertex index list No duplicate vertices.
+Animate the heights of the 'terrain' so that it ripples like water?

 By animating the light rather than the transform, see if there's a way of making Triangles more const - by not changing there vertices, just the colors that they are painted.